A lot of people asked about controlling multiple plugin parameters from a single knob or slider.

 Further, it’s very hard to know which parameters are actually attached because there’s generally no room to display that information.
 This approach is the only way possible in systems that have a limited number of knobs.
 For example, you often have just four or eight knobs available to use as “macros” in this fashion.

-The other approach, is to keep a separate list of mappings from a single knob to parameters, along with the desired scaling.
+The other approach is to keep a separate list of mappings from a single knob to parameters, along with the desired scaling.
 This works and you can have as many mappings as you wish but you still can’t “see” what’s happening when you’re actually performing live.

-We decided we could build a more intuitive system for controlling multiple plugin parameters and we based our design around the concept of fader groups.
+We decided we could build a more intuitive system for controlling multiple plugin parameters.
+We based our design around the concept of fader groups.
 Anyone who has used a sophisticated audio mixing system knows that you can take a group of faders and associate them with a master fader.
 A typical example is to have a group of faders to control different parts of a drum kit, typically called a subgroup and then have a master fader to adjust the overall volume by moving all the faders in the subgroup.

 So in Gig Performer, we introduced widget groups.
-Widgets can belong to a named group; there is no master/slave relationship among widgets in a group but if you have 4 (say) knobs in a group and you turn any knob, the other three knobs will move in sync.
+Widgets can belong to a named group.
+There is no master/slave relationship among widgets in a group but if you have 4 (say) knobs in a group and you turn any knob, the other three knobs will move in sync.

 Therefore, if you want to control four separate plugin parameters together, all you have to do is associate a knob with each desired parameter and then put those knobs in the same group.
 Then just associate one of those widgets with a slider or knob on your MIDI controller and you have instant real-time control of multiple parameters from a single source.